We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 |5 years–adult||oral, axillary, tympanic|

 A temporal artery (TA) thermometer is another option that’s gaining support for use with babies and children.
 In fact, recent studies show they may be as accurate as rectal temperatures in even the youngest infants.

-You may hear TA thermometers referred to as “forehead thermometers” because you measure temperature by starting in the middle of the forehead and then running the probe toward the ear.
+You may hear TA thermometers referred to as forehead thermometers because temperature is measured by starting in the middle of the forehead and then running the probe toward the ear.
 They’re not the same as the inexpensive strips that are placed across the forehead — doctors don’t consider those accurate.